 Almost all here was bought used and Ebay is my best friend.
 I like to spend as little as possible, and learn as much as I can on many different platfoms.

 I started this as a fun side project during lockdown, and it's kinda grown from there.
-Now I've got it running backups, a media server, CI/CD pipelines, k8s cluster, monitoring dashboards, logs collections, private VPNs etc. I break it, fix it, and learn something new almost every week.
+Now I've got it running backups, a media server, CI/CD pipelines, k8s cluster, Local LLM, monitoring dashboards, logs collections, private VPNs etc. I break it, fix it, and learn something new almost every week.
 Here's what I'm running...

 Homelab networking architecture overview (click to expand)